dojo/docs/dojo/promise/Promise.rst

 trace()
 -------

 Trace the promise.
 Any supplied arguments are emitted in trace events.
 It returns the original promise.
+The :ref:`dojo/promise/tracer <dojo/promise/tracer>` module will extend ``dojo/promise/Promise`` to enable this feature.

 traceRejected()
 ---------------

 Trace rejection of the promise.
 Any supplied arguments are emitted in trace events.
 It returns the original promise.
+The :ref:`dojo/promise/tracer <dojo/promise/tracer>` module will extend ``dojo/promise/Promise`` to enable this feature.

 See also
 ========